Below is a selection of research projects I have been working on or supervising in the past years at The Hague University of Applied Sciences.

 Services in Mariahoeve

 The Mariahoeve district of The Hague request the design of a new set of services to stimulate employment and increase social inclusion in its neighbourhood.
 In this project, students and researchers worked together with practitioners to conceptualise new services: Mariahoeve Storytelling Platform and Mariahoeve Pick-up Service.
-The latter service was implemented and put in practice.
+The latter service was conceptualised, implemented, and put in practice by Leonie Flin.

 Development Aid Insights